 Prostate cancer is the second most prevalent form of cancer amongst American men, behind skin cancer.
 According to the American Cancer Society, there will be over 164,000 new cases in 2018, and 29,430 men will die from the disease.
 Approximately 14% of men will be diagnosed with the disease during their lifetime.

-In this article we will discuss CBD for Prostate Cancer, we’ll dive into the medical research and find out whether or not CBD is a good option for Prostate sufferers.
+In this article, we will discuss CBD for Prostate Cancer and all relevant scientific research.
+We’ll dive into available studies and publications, and find out whether or not CBD may be a potential option for prostate cancer sufferers.

 Traditional Prostate Cancer Treatments & Their Side Effects

 Treatment for prostate cancer varies according to the ‘stage’ the disease is in.
-For example, stage I prostate cancer could involve radiation therapy.
+For example, Stage I prostate cancer could involve radiation therapy.
 In stage III, you may require external radiation plus hormone therapy.
-Because the range of treatments varies, so do the side effects which include:
+Because the range of treatments varies, so does the range of side effects, which can include:

 - Bowel dysfunction